 Skip to content

-As DevOps teams develop increasingly complex projects tracking activities, changes, and updates becomes a challenge.
-In this environment, requirements traceability tools are now a critical component of any software development projects.
+As DevOps teams develop increasingly complex projects, tracking activities, changes, and updates becomes a challenge.
+In this environment, requirements traceability tools are now a critical component of any software development project.

 Traceability tools facilitate this process by enabling teams to manage and document software development activities across a project’s lifecycle.
 These tools help teams track requirements and code edits, bug fixes, compliance levels, and more.